Azure/data-api-builder/README.md

 An alternative to manual configuration of the configuration file is to use [Hawaii CLI](https://github.com/Azure/hawaii-cli), that will help you to quickly define an maintain the configuation file.

+### 4. Use a sample

+In the `samples` folder you can find some samples on how to use Hawaii.